 I have been a huge ASP fan ever since Lorelai Gilmore first sashayed her over-caffeinated self into my life.
 “Gilmore Girls” is my most-watched TV show, the source of so much of my sense of humor and fashion and self.
-But as much as I adore Lorelai and Rory — and Sookie and Lane and Paris and Emily and Babette and Miss Patty and hold up this is not a Gilmore appreciation post, moving right along — I think I might love Midge more.
-ASP is lauded for her creation of independent, feminist heroines, women of immense smarts and wit and sass.
+But as much as I adore Lorelai and Rory — and Sookie and Lane and Paris and Emily and Babette and Miss Patty and, hold up, this is not a Gilmore appreciation post, moving right along — I think I might love Midge more.
+ASP is lauded for her creation of independent, feminist heroines — women of immense smarts and wit and sass.
 But despite all their sisterhood and yaya vibes, the Gilmore gals’ stories always returned at some point to their need of a man.
-Yes they were top students and entrepreneurs and talented journalists and single mothers, but there was a niggling sense that all of that wasn’t enough unless they had a guy in their life to share it with (this was particularly exacerbated in the final, ASP-less season).
+Yes, they were top students and entrepreneurs and talented journalists and single mothers, but there was a niggling sense that all of that wasn’t enough unless they had a guy in their life to share it with (this was particularly exacerbated in the final, ASP-less season).
 And then there’s Midge.

-When the series begins, Miriam Maisel is happily married to Joel, making brisket and raising two children and organizing theme nights and sneaking out of bed at dawn lest he see her without her make-up, all in the service of what she thinks is a picture perfect life on the Upper West Side.
-She is smart and accomplished, a graduate of Bryn Mawr with a degree in Russian Literature and a razor sharp wit, but all of that has been molded to fit the life her husband has shaped for them.
+When the series begins, Miriam Maisel is happily married to Joel, making brisket and raising two children and organizing theme nights and sneaking out of bed at dawn lest he see her without her make-up, all in the service of what she thinks is a picture-perfect life on the Upper West Side.
+She is smart and accomplished, a graduate of Bryn Mawr with a degree in Russian Literature and a razor sharp wit, but all of that has been molded to fit the life her husband has chosen for them.
 And then he leaves.
 And it falls apart.
 And Midge discovers that she never really needed him in the first place.

 You see, Miriam Maisel gives meaning to the word gumption.
 She’s got moxie coming out of her ears.
 She is scrappy and tenacious and bold and brilliant and filled with, in the language of our people, chutzpah.
-Without revealing any spoilers, as the series goes on, you watch her come into her own.
+Without revealing too many spoilers, as the series goes on, you watch her come into her own.
 She gets a job.
 She gets a manager.
 She forges an act.
 She stands on her own well-heeled feet, grabs the microphone, and steps firmly into the spotlight.
 She finds, literally and figuratively, her voice.
 Midge is, in many ways, the perfect heroine for the #TimesUp age.
-The world may tell her she needs a man, that stand-up comedy is for dudes (or a very select few broads who contort themselves into convenient cliches), that she can’t support herself and her children on her own.
+The world may tell her she needs a man, that stand-up comedy is for dudes (or a very select few broads who contort themselves into convenient clichés), that she can’t support herself and her children on her own.
 Even her own parents insist that she put on a pretty dress and fix a marriage she didn’t break.
-But she proves them all gloriously wrong, reclaiming her time and her own personhood, independent of any man.
+But she proves them all gloriously wrong — reclaiming her time and her personhood, independent of any man.

 This does not mean she does not love Joel or want a partner.
 But she is not going to sacrifice her own identity just so she can keep a ring on her finger.
 And her success is particularly significant when you consider the era in which the show is set.
-In the 1950s, women were told to return to their kitchens, fire up their new vacuum cleaners, and start cleaning up after the endless stream of babies they were popping out for the newly-returned-from-WWII husbands.
+In the 1950s, women were told to return to their kitchens, fire up their new vacuum cleaners, and start cleaning up after the endless stream of babies they were popping out for their newly-returned-from-WWII hubbies.
 They were not supposed to perform killer sets at the Gaslight or get their own jobs or refuse to be dependent.
 They were supposed to take their husbands back.

 I love her, from her painstakingly coiffed head to her clickety-clacking heels.
 I love her machine gun wit and her sashay and her refusal to descend to Joel’s, or anybody else’s, level.
 I love the way she lives life on her own terms, even when the foundation of the life she’s spent years building crumbles beneath her.
 I love the way she makes me love New York and all it can contain.
-I love her clothes and her lipstick and the way she is a fierce friend.
+I love her style and the way she is a fierce friend.
 And most of all, I love how she is utterly, unapologetically, marvelously Midge.
 Commence the countdown until season two.